amaynez/amaynez.github.io/_posts/2021-01-20-Markdown-the-language-of-blogs.md

 If you have worked on any GitHub repository or have your own blog, chances are you have seen a README.md file, this is the markdown file where you can describe your repo.
 Markdown is easy to learn.
 It is helpful in writing questions on forums like StackOverflow, useful in commenting on Pull Request in Github, and of course publish your blog posts.
 It is a quick way to generated formatted text.

-This post in particular deals with the differences found in Kramdown, the default markdown parser for Jekyll, so if you are thinking of setting up a blog, or already have one, this might be usefull for you.
+This post in particular deals with the differences found in Kramdown, the default markdown parser for Jekyll, so if you are thinking of setting up a blog, or already have one, this might be useful for you.

 The kramdown syntax is based on the Markdown syntax and has been enhanced with features that are found in other Markdown implementations like Maruku, PHP Markdown Extra and Pandoc.
 However, it strives to provide a strict syntax with definite rules and therefore isn’t completely compatible with Markdown.
 Nonetheless, most Markdown documents should work fine when parsed with kramdown.
 All places where the kramdown syntax differs from the Markdown syntax are highlighted.

+As of today, I cannot still get Jekyll to parse all the kramdown specifications, but so far what is below is working fine:

 * * *
 ## Specifying a Header ID